gem/oq-engine/doc/installing/cluster.md

 On **worker** nodes  `python3-oq-engine-worker` must be installed **instead**; it adds _celery_ support on top of the standard `python3-oq-engine` package.

 ## OpenQuake Engine 'master' node configuration File

+Note: you have to **restart every celery node** after a configuration change.

 ### Enable Celery